hendrikx-itc/minerva-etl/schema/doc/storage/attribute.rst

 - a changes view on the history table
 - a view with only the current set of attributes for each entity

-An example attribute store for 'Node' entities from the 'CMDB' datasource would be formed by the following combination of database objects:
+An example attribute store for 'Node' entities from the 'CMDB' data_source would be formed by the following combination of database objects:

 +----------+-----------------------------+